Joanne World Tour: Concert synopsis

 The show begins with a countdown displayed on a large screen, with the line "Don't call me Gaga" repeatedly played from the speakers.
 After Gaga shouts out that she instead wants to be called Joanne, she starts performing "Diamond Heart", standing solely on a raised platform with a microphone stand.
 She then moves on to sing "A-Yo", while playing on a guitar, and her dancers and guitarists also appear on stage.
 The show then continues with a choreographed performance of "Poker Face" with her dancers clad in black cowboy-style leather costumes.
 The first act of the show is concluded by "Perfect Illusion", followed by a video interlude that shows Gaga driving a vintage convertible letting out pink smoke.
 "John Wayne" is performed with pyrotechnic effects alongside her dancers.
 This is followed by "Scheiße", performed on the raised platforms.
 After a solo performance of "Alejandro", Gaga leaves the stage for a costume change.

-Following another video interlude, depicting the singer with rhino horns, Gaga appears on stage playing her keytar to "Just Dance".
+Following another video interlude, depicting Gaga with rhino horns, Gaga appears on stage playing her keytar to "Just Dance".
 "LoveGame" and "Telephone" follows the performance, the former using her characteristic disco-stick.
 During "Applause", the three lightning pods that were used for video projection are lowered, forming bridges for Gaga and her dancers to cross between the b-stages, allowing them to get to the piano by the end of the song.
 Here Gaga gives a speech to the crowd and then starts singing "Come to Mama" and "The Edge of Glory" on the piano.
 Changing into a ball gown, Gaga performs "Born This Way" accompanied by colorful lighting effects.